stitchdata/docs/_integration-schemas/shopify/orders.md

         description: |
           {{ table.date-time | replace: "[ITEM]","fulfillment" | replace: "[ACTION]","last updated" }}

-  - name: "gateway"
-    type: "string"
-    description: "The payment gateway used by the checkout."

   - name: "landing_site"
     type: "string"
     description: "The URL for the page where the customer entered the shop."